OGRECave/ogre/Docs/src/tutorials/basictutorials/basictutorial3.md

 @snippet Samples/Simple/include/Terrain.h import_settings

-We are not going to cover the exact meaning of these options in this tutorial, but you may have noticed that `terrainSize` and `worldSize` are set to match the global options we set in `createScene`.
+We are not going to cover the exact meaning of these options in this tutorial.
 The `inputScale` determines how the heightmap image will be scaled up for the scene.
-We are using a somewhat large scale because our heightmap image has limited precision.
-You can use floating point raw heightmaps to avoid applying any input scaling, but these images usually require some data compression.
+We are using a somewhat large scale because our heightmap image is a 8bit grayscale bitmap, that is  normalised to the `[0; 1]` range on loading.
+You can use floating point raw heightmaps to avoid applying any input scaling and gain a higher precision, but such images require more storage and are not supported by common image viewers.

 The last step is adding the textures our terrain will use.
 First, we resize the list to hold three textures.
 After that, we set each texture's `worldSize` and add them to the list.